 8. What happens if I need to cancel a reservation that already has a club lounge access or suite upgrade tied to it?

-If you already applied a suite upgrade or club lounge access certificate and you need to cancel your reservation, the certificate will go back into your account to use for a future reservation.
+If you already applied a suite upgrade or club lounge access certificate and you need to cancel your reservation.
+The certificate will then go back into your account to use for a future reservation.
 You will not lose the certificate, although the expiration date will not be extended.

 9. Can I apply a club lounge access and suite upgrade certificates to any stay?